Appeals court upholds restrictive Texas abortion law

 But Planned Parenthood, which brought the suit, said abortion complications are rare and usually similar to those of a miscarriage, which often are treated by emergency room physicians.

-Since the new law went into effect about five months ago, about a third of the abortion providers in Texas have closed, mostly because of the admitting privileges provision, leaving 19 clinics in a state with 26 million people.
+Since the new law went into effect about five months ago, about a third of the abortion providers in Texas have closed, mostly because of the admitting privileges provision, leaving 19 clinics for the state's 26 million people.

-A new set of restrictions under the law are to take effect on Sept 1. that will impose surgical center standards for abortion clinics, even those that perform nonsurgical medication abortions.

-Only about six abortion clinics would likely be able to meet all of the new requirements, Planned Parenthood said.

 Texas, seen as an incubator of conservative policies, has garnered a great deal of attention because its regulations have stood up to court challenges.